 - Vaser Liposuction – An ultrasound probe is inserted underneath the skin and into the layer of fat to separate and remove fatty tissue.
 This results in a contoured the body with smooth results and minimal recovery time.

-- Vaser High Definition Liposuction – Similar to Vaser Liposuction, however the cosmetic surgeon is able to sculpt the body to create an athletic finish.
+- Vaser High Definition Liposuction – Similar to Vaser Liposuction, however, the cosmetic practitioner is able to sculpt the body to create an athletic finish.

 - Mega Liposuction – Using traditional liposuction techniques, large amounts of fat is removed from overweight and obese clients.